The Sea Beast (1926 film): Plot

-At the beginning of the story, Ahab (John Barrymore) and his half brother Derek (George O'Hara) compete for the affections of a winsome minister's daughter, Esther Wiscasset (Dolores Costello).
+At the beginning of the story, Ahab and his half brother Derek compete for the affections of a winsome minister's daughter, Esther Wiscasset.
 Meanwhile, an albino whale has been eluding harpooners, and bears the scars of many failed attacks against him.
 The animal's fame has reached epic proportions.
 One day, Ahab and Derek are on the same whaler as the whale heaves into view.
 Ahab raises his harpoon to kill the beast, but at that moment, Derek pushes him overboard and Ahab loses his right leg to the whale.
 Not long after this incident, the shallow Esther rebuffs Ahab as her suitor once she catches sight of his peg leg.
 Heartbroken at this turn of events, Ahab blames neither Esther nor his brother; instead he transfers blame and an undying hatred onto the whale.
 The following saga of Ahab's pursuit of the whale takes on the aura of a super-human quest, far beyond the proportions of its first motivation.